Solutions / Reading time: ~ 5 Min.

 When it comes to charging electric trucks, the first thing to consider is that the required battery capacity is significantly higher than for cars.
 Capacities between 60 and 100 kWh are typical for cars, while values of around 250 kWh are typical for smaller vans and over 600 kWh for heavy-duty and long-haul trucks.
 The charging time is correspondingly longer.

 MCS enables charging capacities in excess of one megawatt.
 But it should be noted that in the industry, high charging capacities of less than 1 MW are also referred to as MCS charging.
 Nevertheless, charging times of less than 30 minutes are only possible with a charging capacity of more than one megawatt.
-Due to the infrastructure investment and high-voltage connections required, such MCS systems are likely to be found only on Europe’s major highways.
+Due to the infrastructure investment and medium-voltage connections required, such MCS systems are likely to be found only on Europe’s major highways – and that is where fast-charging systems make the most sense.

 Tabular Overview of Typical Electric Truck Charging Times